glfw/glfw/docs/window.md

 with a different content scale.
 To have this done automatically both when the window is created and when its content scale later changes, set the @ref GLFW_SCALE_TO_MONITOR window hint.

+On platforms where pixels do not necessarily equal screen coordinates, the framebuffer will instead need to be sized to provide a full resolution image for the window.
+When the window moves between monitors with different content scales, the window size will remain the same but the framebuffer size will change.
+This is done automatically by default.
+To disable this resizing, set the @ref GLFW_SCALE_FRAMEBUFFER window hint.

+Both of these hints also apply when the window is created.
+Every window starts out with a content scale of one.
+A window with one or both of these hints set will adapt to the appropriate scale in the process of being created, set up and shown.

 ### Window size limits {#window_sizelimits}